1) The key

 fighting a war on terror, he would understand that the basis of

-his ideology of freedom, democracy and equal rights, has to be
+his ideas of freedom, democracy and equal rights, have to be more

-more than rhetoricnot something based on money or power,
+than rhetoricnot something based on money or power, or hidden

-or hidden agendas.
-It has to be pure and compelling, that rejects
+agendas.
+It has to be pure and compelling, rejecting anything

 He knows that

-Capitalism is an economic philosophy and nothing more.
-It cannot
+Capitalism is an economic philosophy and should not be confused

-stand as a model for morality.
+with a moral philosophy.
 We have high ideals in this country.

 The highest in the world.
-We need to be inspired by them again.
+We need to respect and be inspired by them again.

 Each one of us needs to make goodness, fairness and concern for